portal-labs-infrastructure/number-guessing-game-mcp-server/README.md

 - **TypeScript Best Practices:** Using types for robust code, modular structure.
 - **JSON Resource Formatting:** Correctly providing JSON data as a Base64 encoded string in the `blob` field with `mimeType: "application/json"`.

-## Future Enhancements (Ideas)
+## Future Enhancements

 - Add more complex game mechanics.
-- Implement user authentication for MCP sessions.
+- Implement user authentication.
 - Persist high scores to a database.
 - Add more sophisticated error handling and reporting.
-- Introduce more resource types or more complex tool interactions.
 - Write unit and integration tests.

 ## Contributing